chainguard-dev/yam/README.md

 yam a.yaml --sort .packages
 ```

+**Note** This is only meant to be used for scalars, behavior for objects is not
+supported.

 ### Using a config file

 Yam will also look for a `.yam.yaml` file in the current working directory as a source of configuration.
 Using a config file is optional.
 CLI flag values take priority over config file values.
 The config file can be used to configure `indent` and `gap` values only.